Team-Sneakymouse/SneakyPrototypeKit/README.md

   - Custom models and textures
   - Custom names and lore
   - Stackable charges (e.g. food that can be eaten multiple times)
+- Integration with PocketBase for logging created items

+## Dependencies

+- **Required**:
+  - Java 21
+  - Paper 1.20.4 or newer
+  - SneakyPocketbase (for item logging)

 ## Usage